-2900 Student Services Building, Academic Center for Excellence, (312) 413-0031 https://accc.uic.edu/

-Offers a variety of non-credit courses in the fall and spring semesters, listed in the timetable under "Academic Skills Program."
-Also provides workshops on academic skills, time management and test-taking skills.
+2900 Student Services Building, Academic Center for Excellence, (312) 413-0031 Offers a variety of non-credit courses in the fall and spring semesters, listed in the timetable under "Academic Skills Program."
+Also provides workshops on academic skills, time management and testtaking skills.